Handmade in Britain

 We don’t always get it right; we make mistakes, and it can get messy (much like life) – but we learn, and start over.

 Supporting ‘Our Father’s Heart’

 “It takes a village to raise a child.”

 In 2011, Linda visited Uganda with her sister and daughters, and stayed in a small township called Kumi; returning to the UK forever changed.
-This led to an investment into this area and the local children, offering sponsorship for education and medical needs; and over the last 7 years, over 40 children have accessed education; 9 of which have now finished their skills training, and are now in employment.
+This led to an investment into this area and the local children, offering sponsorship for education and medical needs; and over the last 10 years, over 50 children and young people have accessed education; many of which have now finished their skills training/education and are now in employment.

-Choc Affair is heavily invested in supporting this charity (Our Father’s Heart) and all the work they do in Kumi, through financial support of the rental home.
+Choc Affair is really invested in supporting this charity (Our Father’s Heart) and all the work they do in Kumi, through financial support of the rental property.